 - Facetor and dealer of a wide variety of gems from jewelry type stones to the soft, difficult to cut collectors' gems.

-- Fully equipped gemological laboratory for the identification, grading and evaluation of diamonds and colored stones.
+- Fully equipped gemological laboratory for the identification, grading and evaluation of diamonds and most colored stones.

 - Consultant on a worldwide basis to gem dealers, collectors, investors and mining companies.